hridayav99/Employee-Attrition-Analytics-and-Prediction/README.md

 ## Data Cleaning and Transformation

-   * Some of the imput features were redundant and hence were dropped from the dataset.
+   * Some of the input features were redundant and hence were dropped from the dataset.
    * To avoid data leakage, the dataset was divided into train,validation and test sets (60-20-20 split).
    * Categorical features were encoded to numeric form using encoding techniques such as one hot encoder.
    * As the target variable is not balanced, a combination of oversampling and undersampling was applied on the train set.